-- A 3-action example (iOS 12) which additionally sends a “Dinner is ready” message to contacts, can be found in our Siri and Philips Hue post: Creating Siri Shortcuts in the Apple Shortcuts App.
+- A 3-action example (iOS 12) which sets a light scene, plays dinner music and additionally sends a “Dinner is ready” message to the family, can be found in our Siri and Philips Hue post: Creating Siri Shortcuts in the Apple Shortcuts App.

 - The ultimate fun with 17 actions in a Shortcuts game can be found in our “Hey Siri, Start my Music Quiz” – Create your own Music Game with Shortcuts! post.